-Students in violation of school policies or behaving inappropriately in class may be subject to lunch detention.
+Students in violation of school policies, behaving inappropriately, or disrupting the classroom environment may be subject to lunch detention.
 Teachers will assign lunch detention by completing a duplicate slip and giving one copy to the student and one copy to the principal.
 The detention will be served the next day.
 A sack lunch will be provided to the student by the cafeteria.
 The student will eat the lunch in the office in silence.